 7 .
 Jhandiyan (Flag) Alert

 These mini paper flags that are strung overhead, across streets and roads, lining the houses, send waves of nostalgia down our spine, right to the tips of our toes.
-It reminds us of our childhood days, when we would beg our parents to buy those flags in feverish anticipation of decorating our homes with all the green we could find-and every year, on 14th.
+It reminds us of our childhood days, when we would beg our parents to buy those flags in feverish anticipation of decorating our homes with all the green we could find.
 August, it still feels just like yesterday.

 8 .
 Light Up In Green